HAXN24/IG-Unfollowers-HAXN24/README.md

 <h2>Features:</h2>

+*Updated: Deployed to github pages!
+Added instructions on how to download the json files from instagram.
+10/1/2023*

 *Updated:No longer restricted to pre-defined JSON files.
 Simply upload your JSON file and let the app do the work.
 9/30/2023*